3 Things You Didn’t Know About Custom Metal Fabrication

 - Plate metals, typically larger than 6mm in thickness.

 Many manufacturers employ manufacturing engineers to take care of the machinery, optimize current processes, and develop innovative new processes.
 These engineers can look at a design and advise you on potential problem areas, best practices, and optimal design techniques that will help the customer get the most out of their manufacturer.
 Fabricator engineers can take a customers’ desired material, the rate of production, the desired geometry and other physical requirements of the part or product to create an optimized, cost-efficient manufacturing process.

 The manufacturing process covers two primary categories: the removal process and deformation process by a sheet metal fabricator using specially designed machines and shaping the metal stock into an endless number of forms.

 Removal is used to cut parts to size, add fabrications (holes, notches, tabs), or cut a design from sheet metal.
 Removing sections of metal to create your product includes:

 Deformation or forming processes alters the shape of the original piece without removing sections of the metal.
 The most common deformation processes are:

 Fabricators use their experience and mastery of a variety of processes, including welding, heat treating, adhesive joining, brazing and soldering, stamping and rolling, tumbling, buffing, polishing and honing to create custom objects.

 The time, labour, materials, and other resources that go into each piece contribute to costs.
 Today, steel remains one of the most popular and affordable metals for a host of metal manufacturing projects.
 At Terrick Enterprises Ltd., our metal fabrication shop is focused on doing everything we can to ensure you get the best product for your application.
-Contact Terrick Enterprises Ltd. at 780-417-3553 or toll free at 1‑877‑469‑9707 today to discuss your metal fabrication needs, warehouse storage, and industrial/commercial magnets.
+Contact Terrick Enterprises Ltd. at 780-417-3553 or toll free at 1‑877‑469‑9707 today to discuss your metal fabrication, warehouse storage, and piping support needs.